top of page

 Teeth & Bone Strength

-Magnesium helps activate vitamin D and enzymes so calcium actually sticks to your jawbone.
+Magnesium helps activate vitamin D and enzymes, so calcium actually sticks to your jawbone.
 Without it, your bone density (and teeth strength) is toast (Source).

 Gum Health & Inflammation Control